andreamangano/normalize-data/README.md

 - rename the object properties
 - change the property depth
 - transform the properties values by dedicated functions
+- create a new property starting from another object properties

 ## Installation
 Install the library as any other global npm package.
 Be sure to have npm, git and node installed.